carderne/homeserver/README.md

 And then modify the `USERNAME`/`PASSWORD` variables in that file.
 They will default to admin/admin if not set.

-## ARM versions of images
-You may need to locally build the images for [calibre-flask](https://github.com/carderne/calibre-flask) and [lifx-night-light](https://github.com/carderne/lifx-night-light), if the DockerHub versions don't support your CPU arch.

 ## App-specific setup
 ### books
 Symlink the folder containing the books: